guberand/Getting-and-Cleaning-Data-Project1-Submission/README.md

 1. 'README.md'
-2. 'CodeBook.md'- Shows the list of variables and its description
+2. 'CodeBook.md'- The study design, mapping of raw data to tidy data variable names that represent mean, standard deviation & frequency mean and  tidy data set variable names and its description are provided in this document.
 3.  'run_analysis.R' - R script to read the raw dataset and create tidy dataset.
 And using the tidy dataset create another dataset with the average of the 79 variables
 4. 'tidydataset2.txt'-  Independent tidy data set with the average of each variable for each activity and each subject.